ImAKappa/pftp/docs/1-Project-Basics/index.md

     Before understanding the why, we first need to develop some baseline familiarity with typing Python and running code in Thonny.
     2. **To get comfy with being confused** - Being confused about novel code is completely normal for even experienced programmers, and it's good to practice getting used to that.
 In general, being able to sit with the discomfort of confusion is a useful skill when learning.

+!!! tip "Organize your files & use VS Code"

+    I recommend creating a folder either on your Desktop or Documents called `pftp`.
+    Inside that, create a folder called `fortune`.
+    The full path to the folder might look something like `C:/Users/<username>/Desktop/pftp/fortune` on Windows, or `~/Users/<username>/Desktop/` on MacOS and Linux.

+    Then you can open VS Code write code in that folder using `File > Open Folder`.

 !!! danger "Type, don't copy"

     Manually type out the all the code below into your code editor.
     You're **wasting your time** if you just copy and paste.

+## 🐍 The Code

 Pythia sees all, knows all, but has a fairly limited list of possible responses.
 She's a bit picky and expects questions with "yes" or "no" answers.